Animal Place Farmed Animal Conference Camping Guidelines

 - Portable toilets with hand washing stations are provided at the campgrounds.
 Please use them.
 Handwashing station water is NOT potable, do not drink.

-- Potable water is available from a single spigot at the campgrounds, which will be marked.
+- We recommend bringing your own water.
+Potable water will be available from a water cooler at the campground, but the single spigot for re-filling is not within the camping area.
 Come prepared with a cooler or water bottles.

 - Use of fireworks or other explosives is prohibited.

 - Animal Place has assigned a campground manager who will be present both Friday and Saturday night.
 Campground manager is equipped with a two-way radio, first-aid kit, and fire extinguisher.

 - Allergies: If you may require use of an epinephrine autoinjector (e.g. EpiPen), notify Animal Place prior to camping.
 You are required to sign an Anaphylaxis Emergency Action Plan to ensure we can aid you properly.

 - Appropriate clothing is required for all campers.
 When outside of your tent, always wear long pants and closed-toed shoes.

 - Equipment recommended for all campers: flashlights, sunscreen, water bottles, hats or bandanas.